chryzsh/DarthSidious/README.md

-## Becoming Darth Sidious: Creating a Windows domain (Active Directory) and hacking it
+## Becoming Darth Sidious: Creating a Windows domain and hacking it

 _Mad credz to **lkys37en** from the netsecfocus slack channel for getting me all into this stuff, and eventually making this guide possible._